RandomHashTags/swift-consolidate-plugin/README.md

 <summary>production</summary>

-Whether or not to strip all unnecessary whitespace, including comments and code blocks, leaving just the bare minimum code required to use the code.
+Lossless compression that strips all unnecessary whitespace, including comments and documentation, leaving just the bare minimum required to use the code.

 </details>